Scope language syntax reference

 $Scope1||$Scope2 pattern places in a scope all files from

-Scopes are defined in the Scopes dialog box in the following ways:
+Scopes are defined in the Scopes dialog in the following ways:

-- Specify file masks in the Pattern text box, or click and type the pattern in the editor.
+In the Pattern field, specify file masks.
+Alternatively, click the Expand button () and type the pattern in the editor.

 - Using the Mouse Pointer

-Based on the inclusion/exclusion of file and directories, WebStorm creates an expression and displays it in the Pattern field.
+When you click the buttons, WebStorm creates an expression and displays it in the Pattern field.